Waveline Extract

 Waveline Extract makes it easy to unify these fields into one format we define.

-Let's construct a Shape to extract product_id, unit_price, quantity, and shipping_time for each product:
+Let's construct a to extract product_id, unit_price, quantity, and shipping_time for each product:

 [